Back to Blog

 What Changes When You Fix It

-Not the conversion rate.
-At least not immediately.
-The job itself.
+Nobody talks about what actually changes.
+Not the conversion rate, at least not immediately.
+The chatter's job itself.

 A chatter working a pre-qualified queue isn't filtering.
 They're closing.
 That's a different skill, a different energy, and over time a different performance ceiling.
 You stop hiring for patience and start hiring for persuasion.
 The team gets better at the right thing.